Register

 • Pre-season training – starts Saturday 26th July 2025

-• 1st game – Saturday 13th September (T20 Comp)
+• 1st pre-season game – Saturday 13th September (two x T30-over warm-up games)

 • 1st Competition game – Saturday 27th September